PavithraVijaykumaar/WebScrapping-Autoline-API/README.md

      response=requests.get('https://ford-autolist-api.onrender.com/data')
 Using response library, the API is passed for retrieving the information

-The data retrieved from Local host, [Render API](data-from-Render-API.ipynb)
+For viewing the data retrieved from Local host, click [Render API](data-from-Render-API.ipynb)